edwinwebb/reactman/README.md

-REACTMAN
+REACTMAN CODE GENERATION
 ========
 Large teams codebases should look like a single person wrote them.
 Reactman is here to help and up your productivity.
-Reactman is a simple little fella who will take templates for your react components, populate them via the command line then move them into your codebase.
+Reactman is a code generation tool which will take templates and populate them via the command line prompt script and then move them into your codebase.

 Reactman away!